weecology/retriever/docs/developer.rst

 links `Read The Docs`_, `codecov`_, `AppVeyor`_ and  `Travis`_

 To run the tests you will need to have all of the relevant database management systems and associated modules installed (see ``Setting up servers``).
+For PostgresSQL installation refer to `Spatial database setup`_.
 Create the appropriate permissions for the tests to access the databases.
 You can do this by running the following commands in MySQL and PostgreSQL and creating the .pgpass(pgpass.conf for Microsoft Windows) file as described below: